 “Hopefully this will encourage other countries to take similar efforts,” Xi said.
 China is the world’s biggest emitter of greenhouse gases.

-“This is a historical moment,” Li Shuo, senior climate policy adviser for Greenpeace East Asia, told Sixth Tone.
+“This is a historic moment,” Li Shuo, senior climate policy adviser for Greenpeace East Asia, told Sixth Tone.
 “Finally, after the past years, the world will have a truly global agreement, one that includes the U.S. and China.”
 With the agreement, China has committed to, compared to 2005 levels, cut carbon emissions by 60 to 65 percent per unit of GDP by 2030, and source 20 percent of its energy from renewable energies like hydro- and wind power, state-news agency Xinhua said.

 For the 2015 Paris Agreement to formally come into effect, at least 55 countries representing 55 percent of global emissions have to ratify it.
 China and the U.S., Li said, together already account for 38 percent.
 That China ratified the agreement, he said, would send a strong signal to the rest of the world, and could convince other countries to follow suit.
 “It’s important as a political signal, and it will help accelerate the very important goal of cutting emissions.”